 This is the first item on the list because it is traditionally the one that parents forget!

 Having every item of your child’s uniform – including lunch boxes and school bags- clearly marked is definitely going to be time-saving and money-saving as far too many unmarked items end up in ‘Lost Property’ every month.

-The easiest way to get top quality name labels is to order them online and whilst you are awaiting their arrival, you can assemble all the other items.
+The easiest way to get top-quality name labels is to order them online, and while you are awaiting their arrival, you can assemble all the other items.

 There are easy-use iron-on name labels and sticky name labels that can be ordered in a variety of fun designs and used on all types of surfaces.

-There are even special personalized shoe tabs for popping in the heel of your child’s shoes and trainers.
+There are even special personalized shoe tabs for popping in the heels of your child’s shoes and trainers.

 Assemble all the school uniform

 This is definitely something that should be done in good time!

 If the school has not provided you with a list about school uniform requirements, speak to someone who already has a child at the school.